Free agency spree sets stage for Raiders draft

 Mariota also gives the Raiders a proven backup at quarterback behind starter Derek Carr.
 The No. 2 overall pick by Tennessee in 2015, Mariota lost his starting job last season with the Titans

 Mariota dealt with a revolving door of play-callers and receivers during his time in Tennessee.
-He has 61 career starts and has played 63 games in five seasons, with his best performance coming during his second year in 2016 when he threw 26 touchdown passes and had a 95.6 passer rating.
+He made 61 career starts and played 63 games in five seasons, with his best performance coming during his second year in 2016 when he threw 26 touchdown passes and had a 95.6 passer rating.

 Both Mayock and coach Jon Gruden were high on Mariota going into the draft and still believe he has talent.